Create Login and Registration using Identity in ASP.NET Core

 • Visual Studio Code Terminal > dotnet ef database update

 If we open our database, we should see a new table created with all the tables needed.
-If you could not locate your database name, navigate your connection string inside appsettings.json.
+If you cannot locate your database name, navigate your connection string inside appsettings.json.

 Login and Registration using Identity Identity tables

 We finish with the tricky part.
-Now, all we need to do is create our Models, UI, and Controller.
-I’ll do a straight forward step.
+Now, we only need to create our Models, UI, and Controller.
+I’ll do a straightforward step.
 For your reference, I’ll put an image below for my Project folder structure.
 Don’t worry.
-At the end of this tutorial, I will attach the link to my source code.
+I will attach the link to my source code at the end of this tutorial.

 Login and Registration using Identity

-If you are not familiar with the ASP.NET MVC structure, you may refer to this article ASP.NET MVC File Architecture or post your questions in the comment section.
+If you are unfamiliar with the ASP.NET MVC structure, refer to this article, ASP.NET MVC File Architecture, or post your questions in the comment section.

-8. Create RegisterViewModel Class.
-This will be the properties for my View.
+1. Create RegisterViewModel Class.
+These will be the properties in my View.

 [Required]